Off-Campus Conduct Policy

 Sanctions may also include 20 work hours and/or referral to educational programs subject to the discretion of the University.

-Fourth Offense: Sanctions will include all of the sanctions applicable to the third offense and may also include expulsion from the University.
+Fourth Offense: Sanctions will include all of the sanctions applicable to the third offense and may also include suspension or expulsion from the University.

-Fine monies will be used directly to fund alcohol education efforts at Fordham University, including the Office of Substance Abuse Prevention and Student Support, Alcohol Awareness Week, and other educational programs as they develop.
+Fine monies will be used directly to fund alcohol education efforts at Fordham University, including the Office of Substance Abuse Prevention and Student Support/Office of Alsohol and Other Drug Education, Alcohol Awareness Week, and other educational programs as they develop.

 Nothing contained in this policy will be deemed to preclude the imposition of additional University sanctions for other violations of the Code of Conduct which might arise simultaneously or in proximity to these offenses.
 Nothing in this policy should be construed to afford the student a right to protection against lawful, criminal prosecution by New York City Police or other appropriate civil authorities.
 The University reserves the right to remove and disenroll any student who has been convicted by a court of competent jurisdiction of any felony or misdemeanor crime.

 In connection with parents’ notification, and in accordance with the policies set forth in this handbook, a student will be considered a dependent, enabling notification of parents, unless the student can establish proof to the contrary directly to the Dean of Students.